-The potential business owner should be aware of the main business organization forms, their characteristics and the laws that govern them.
+The potential business owner should be aware of the main business organization forms, their characteristics, and the laws that govern them.

 A sole proprietorship is created when a person simply begins business.
-It is easy, cheap and a common choice for one-person businesses.
+It is easy, cheap, and a common choice for one-person businesses.
 The sole proprietor owns all of the business assets.
 The owner also has unlimited personal responsibility for business liabilities.
 The owner is taxed on income from the business at applicable individual tax rates.

 A general partnership is formed when two or more people carry on as co-owners of a business for profit.
-Each general partner typically participates in management, co-owns the assets and shares in profits and losses.
+Each general partner typically participates in management, co-owns the assets, and shares in profits and losses.
 Each general partner is personally liable for business-related obligations.
 Partnership profits are taxed via general partners’ individual tax returns.

 A limited partnership differs from a general partnership in key areas.
 At least one general partner manages the business’s operations while at least one limited partner contributes capital but has no substantial management control.
 The limited partner’s liability is limited to the extent of its capital contribution to the partnership; that is, the limited partner is not personally responsible for partnership obligations.

 A limited liability company (LLC) combines elements of partnerships and corporations.
 The owners, called members, only risk losing money that has been invested into the LLC.
-LLC assets — never personal assets — are used to pay its debts.
+LLC assets — never personal assets — are used to pay their debts.
 An LLC is not necessarily a separate taxable entity, however, and these LLC owners report profits and losses on their individual tax returns.

 A corporation is a separate legal and taxable entity.
 Its owners must comply with statutory formalities to set up a corporation.
 With certain exceptions, the owners of the corporation are protected from the corporation’s liabilities.

-Naming a Business, Licensing, Permits and Zoning
+Naming a Business, Licensing, Permits, and Zoning

 A business owner will need to name the new business.
 Name availability can be determined by contacting the appropriate state or county office, typically through the secretary of state.
 The business owner should also confirm that the name is not a trademark belonging to another party.